aaronfreeman/aws-tomcat-deploy/README.md

 aws-tomcat-deploy
 =================

 A gradle plugin for deploying Java and Grails applications to Tomcat on AWS Linux.
-It can interact AWS ELB to update several servers, and connects to each server user SSH to stop the application, update it, then start it back up.
+It can interact with AWS ELB to update several servers, and connects to each server using SSH to stop the application, update it, then start it back up.

 Three tasks are defined:
 	deploy - this will deploy the application to the server